 Home » How To » Must-Know: 06 Ways to Open Device Manager on Windows

-Can’t find the device manager in Windows 10?
-Here are some of the most common and easy ways to open the Device Manager on Windows 10.
+Can’t find the device manager tool in Windows?
+Here are some of the easiest ways to open the Device Manager in Windows 11 and Windows 10.

 Device-manager-from-start-menu-271120